 Take full note of the advice to parents if you are accompanying a class trip and ensure that you attend the briefing meeting;

-Share any concerns you may have about another child with Mrs Simpson or Miss Tebbutt who are the Designated safeguarding officers.
+Share any concerns you may have about another child with Mrs Sharkey or Miss Tebbutt who are the Designated safeguarding officers.

 If you would like to see a full copy of our Safeguarding and Child Protection Policy you can find it on the link below.
 We are happy to talk further with parents and carers if needed.